What is a Taxable Fringe Benefit?

 Fringe Benefits Tax (FBT) is a tax levied at the rate of 20% on the fringe benefit taxable amount (non-cash benefits) of the employer for each quarter, with effect from 1 January, 2012.

-The 2012 Fringe Benefit Tax Decree and Fringe Benefit Tax Practice Statement are also available from our website.
+The Income Tax Act (Act No. 32 of 2015) and Fringe Benefit Tax Practice Statement are also available from our website.

-There are 9 categories of fringe benefits under the Decree which are listed below:
+There are 9 categories of fringe benefits which are listed below:

 Exempt Fringe Benefits